blueoceanwater/ping/README.md

   Changed argument to inet_ntoa() to be struct in_addr instead of u_long

   Nov, 2023
-  Minor tweak on header files and function declaration by T. Wu.
+  Minor tweak on header files and function declaration (the original code was made 40 years ago, not compatible with today's gcc ) by T. Wu.
   Compiled by gcc 8.5 on Oracle Linux 8.

   Status -
  	Public Domain.
 Distribution Unlimited.

   Bugs -
  	More statistics could always be gathered.